 With focused attention to the glacier and its crevasses, the route moves up the volcano with a challenging bergschrund crossing near 5,550 meters.
 Once you reach the top (six to eight hours), you will have incredible views.
 Glacier and snow conditions may dictate the path and ability of your climb.

 Starting Point / Distance

-The climb covers roughly 1,125 meters from hut to peak, offering a pleasant amalgamation of snow and ice climbing.
-It can be accomplished within a day.
-Starting in either Quito, about 65 kilometers to the southwest of Cayambe, is more than reasonable.
+The climb covers roughly 1,125 meters from hut to peak, offering a pleasant amalgamation of snow and ice climbing and can be accomplished within a day.
+Two-day expeditions starting in Quito, about 65 kilometers to the southwest of Cayambe, are more than reasonable.

 Duration of the Ascent

 In most cases, a standard ascent will take roughly two days – one day to reach the Cayambe Hut and one day to make it to the top.
 The ascent itself takes about six to eight hours from the hut, with a two to three-hour descent.

 Cayambe is fortunate to have the Oleas-Ruales-Berge Refuge, or Cayambe Hut, on its slopes.
 At 4,600 meters, it is in a great position for hut-based summits.
 Unfortunately, it was named after three Ecuadorian alpinists who were killed in an avalanche in 1974.
 It is right next to the Hermoso Glacier, an essential training ground for mountaineers and climbers with summits on their minds.

 It is difficult to access, as it requires an off-road vehicle or a sustained hike to access it.
 Its location is better-suited for ascents and technique application, so once you reach the Cayambe Hut, you will have great access to the mountain itself and all the necessities for a successful climb.
 Because Cayambe is not climbed as often as its counterparts, the refuge is not usually crowded.